 Once we became home-owners our weekends started to fill with projects.
 There seem to be little projects in the middle of the big projects that need to be tended too, more often than not.
 I cannot imagine the projects we would be dealing with if we had moved into a “fixer-up”.
-We did manage to squeeze in fun time over the weekend and played with coloring eggs for the Easter weekend.
-We didn’t want to use a chemical dye, so we opted to try out some different vegetables and our favorite was these Beet Dyed Pink Deviled Eggs.
+We did manage to squeeze in some fun over the weekend and played with coloring eggs for the Easter weekend.
+We didn’t want to use a chemical dye, so we opted to try out different vegetables as the dye.
+Our favorite was these Beet Dyed Pink Deviled Eggs.

 Dying Easter eggs was a highlight as a kid, and a dozen was never enough.
-The older we got, the better we got at it, and the more eggs would end up being hard-boiled in order to full-fill our artist desires.
+The older we got, the better we got at it, and more eggs would end up being hard-boiled in order to full-fill our artist desires.
 When I started coloring eggs with MEM, I started thinking about the process more and more, especially when I would see dye seeping into slightly cracked eggs.
-They say it is harmless; but is it really.
-Then we started talking about the process.
-If, we had kids would we do it differently?
-Or would we be too busy, and just pick up a little pack of egg dye at the store?
-It is hard to say, and we don’t have the answers.
-But, I like to try to make a difference, at least a small one.
+They say it is harmless; but is it really?